 I was never a fan of the light brownies that had no density or character.

-I LOVE salt.
+I absolutely LOVE salt.
 My little heart may not, but I do.
 Bless it.

 This recipe is surprisingly easy.
 I got it from my mother a few years ago, and have only made it a few times.
 The only differences are the brand of chocolate and the caramel/salt on top.

-I really love the fact that it doesn’t call for cocoa, which makes it very fudgy, in my opinion.
+I really love the fact that it calls for chocolate chips in lieu of cocoa, which makes it very fudgy, in my opinion.
 It’s a very moist brownie, so make sure you don’t overbake it by waiting on the “perfect” dry toothpick.
 Ive found with brownies that sometimes they continue to bake in the middle a little while after you take them out of the oven.

-For God’s sake, DON’T be one of those impatient, impulsive ass people that immediately take a fork and shove a massive amount in their mouth and wonder why their tongue is burned so badly they can’t eat for 2 days.
+For God’s sake, DON’T be one of those impatient, impulsive people that immediately take a fork and shove a massive amount of hot brownie in their mouth and wonder why their tongue is burned so badly they can’t eat for 2 days.

 Here’s your printable –